eXtendedLearning/USMA_Unified-Screen-Monitoring-Application/README.md

 | monitor_app.py not found | Keep all files in the same folder |
 | DLL load failed | Reinstall Visual C++ Redistributable 2015-2022 |

+### HSV calibration not saving
+- Ensure you click "Apply" in the HSV Calibration window
+- Save the config after applying HSV changes
+- Check Console tab for "Config loaded - HSV Lower/Upper" messages

 ### GUI appears blurry or coordinates are offset
 This was fixed in v0.4.5 with DPI awareness.
 If still occurring:
-1. Right-click `RUN_PORTABLE.bat` → Properties → Compatibility
+1. Right-click `RUN_PORTABLE.bat` then Properties then Compatibility
 2. Click "Change high DPI settings"
 3. Check "Override high DPI scaling behavior"
 4. Select "Application" from dropdown